aneasystone/github-trending/README.md

 ## Html

+* 【2025-02-07】[7h30th3r0n3 / Evil-M5Project](https://github.com/7h30th3r0n3/Evil-M5Project) - Evil-M5Project is an innovative tool developed for ethical testing and exploration of WiFi networks.
+It's compatible with Cardputer, Atoms3, Fire, core2.
+You can scan, monitor, and interact with WiFi networks in a controlled environment.
+This project is designed for educational purposes, aiding in understanding network security and vulnerabilities.
 * 【2025-02-02】[uswds / uswds-site](https://github.com/uswds/uswds-site) - USWDS website and documentation
 * 【2025-02-01】[jflaherty / ptrtut13](https://github.com/jflaherty/ptrtut13) - A TUTORIAL ON POINTERS AND ARRAYS IN C
 * 【2025-01-29】[nginx / documentation](https://github.com/nginx/documentation) - Public source for docs.nginx.com